healthykitchen101/healthykitchen101.com/ice-makers/reviews/best.md

 **Large ice bullets:**

-*   Between 5 and 7 grams.
+*   Average 5 to 7 grams.
 *   Best for ice teas, smoothies, sodas, and similar beverages.

 **Small ice bullets:**

-*   Between 2 and 5 grams.
+*   Average 2 to 5 grams.
 *   Best of ice beds for seafood, beer, or other beverage containers.

 **Nugget ice:**